Jamie Briggs: Ministry promotion and resignation

 Briggs' wife Estée, a former Liberal staffer, responded hours later on Facebook by posting a family picture of the two along with their three young children, and reportedly said the scandal was a "complete exaggeration and over-reaction".
 With Turnbull becoming aware of the incident on 5 December, questions were raised over the "unusually long time" between the complaint and the resignation, as well as the timing of the announcement during the holiday period.
 Minutes after Briggs' press conference, Mal Brough also stood aside from the First Turnbull Ministry due to an investigation by the Australian Federal Police over the alleged copying of the diary of former speaker Peter Slipper.
 The two resignations led to a ministerial re-shuffle.

 Briggs announced that he intended to re-contest the Liberal seat of Mayo at the 2016 federal election and to return to the ministry one day.
 Following the announcement of his resignation, despite claiming that he would not identify her, Briggs distributed a photograph of the complainant to some colleagues.
 The photograph later appeared in a national newspaper, along with sufficient detail to identify the woman.

 In April 2016, Briggs supported calls from two state Liberal parliamentarians for seal culling in South Australia, after witnessing a "massacre" of dozens of fairy penguins on Kangaroo Island.

 2016 election

 Briggs was beaten at the 2016 federal election by his former staffer Rebekha Sharkie, who successfully contested Mayo for the Nick Xenophon Team.
 He lost over 16 percent of his primary vote from 2013, and finished just three percent ahead of Sharkie on the first count.
 Ultimately, Sharkie defeated Briggs after the distribution of preferences.

+In September 2024 Briggs was hired as a political advisor to opposition leader Peter Dutton.
+He served in this role during the 2025 Australian federal election.